Alphaismo/LuminaInsignus-Prototypes/README.md

 # === Credits: ===

-Frykas - Helping me with majority of content. (and most importantly, with Vervas Tharaau dungeon).
+Frykas - Helping me with majority of content. (and most importantly, with Vervas Tharaau dungeon, etc).

 Raiizy - Inspiring me to make fuckton of guns.